|Values are valid only on day of printing.|

-> LD-I appears elevated in the serum about 24 to 48 hours after a myocardial infarction (MI), but is generally not as useful as troponin or creatine kinase-MB (CK-MB) for detection of MI, unless the MI occurred at least 24 hours prior to testing.
-Normally, LD-II is greater than LD-I; however, when a MI has occurred, there is a "flip" in the usual ratio of LD-I/LD-II from <1 to >1 (or at least >0.9).
+LD-I appears elevated in the serum about 24 to 48 hours after a myocardial infarction (MI), but is generally not as useful as troponin or creatine kinase-MB (CK-MB) for detection of MI, unless the MI occurred at least 24 hours prior to testing.
+Normally, LD-II is greater than LD-I; however, when a MI has occurred, there is a "flip" in the usual ratio of LD-I/LD-II from less than 1 to greater than 1 (or at least >0.9).
 Use of the ratio for evaluation of patients with possible cardiovascular injury has largely been replaced by TPNT / Troponin T, Serum.

-> The LD-V form is pronounced in patients with either primary liver disease or liver hypoxia secondary to decreased perfusion, such as occurs following an MI.
+The LD-V form is pronounced in patients with either primary liver disease or liver hypoxia secondary to decreased perfusion, such as occurs following an MI.
 However, LD-V is usually not as reliable as the transaminases (eg, aspartate aminotransferase, alanine aminotransferase) for evaluating liver function.
 LD-V also may be elevated in muscular damage and diseases of the skin.

 Although it does not appear to cause or be associated with any symptoms or particular diseases, the presence of macro-LD (LD combined with an immunoglobulin) can cause an idiosyncratic elevation of total LD.